KrasniKot/holbertonschool-printf/README.md

 # _printf

- `_printf`: is a replica of c standar library function printf.
+ `_printf`: is a replica of c standard library function printf.
 This function writes under the control of a format to the stdout.

 ## Prototype